 As anybody involved in promoting change will know, the biggest challenge is “doing what we have always done”.
 In other words, it is commonly not until the system (status quo) feels sufficiently threatened that real change happens.

 I was thinking about this in the context of GDPR recently.
 It is possible that the requirements for compliance with the European Union’s General Data Protection Regulations will be a catalyst for change in the way many large organisations collect, manage and protect personal data.
-(I know GDPR only relates to personal data for EU citizens, however I think in most cases it would be more complex and costly to discriminate between EU and non EU personal data.)

 Unlike many regulations in the past the potential penalties for non compliance are much a larger and potentially classed as material from an accounting point of view.